-- ...

-- ...

-- ...

-- The terms and conditions of any FFELP, FDLP, or Perkins loan(s) a student receives as part of a financial aid package and a sample loan repayment schedule.
-Loan terms that will be disclosed include the interest rate, the total amount that must be repaid, the requirements on when repayment must begin, and the length of time allotted for repayment.
-The necessity of repaying the loan must be emphasized.
-Additional information shall be provided during entrance and exit counseling sessions.
+• The terms and conditions of any FFELP, FDLP, or Federal Perkins loan a student receives as part of a financial aid package and a sample loan repayment schedule.
+Loan terms that should be disclosed include the interest rate, the total amount that must be repaid, the requirements on when repayment must begin, and the length of time allotted for repayment.
+The necessity of repaying the loan should be emphasized.
+Additional information must be provided during entrance and exit counseling sessions.

 [HEA §485(a)(1)(M); §668.42(c)(4) and (6)]

-- ...